pmkruyen/dearscholar/app/filestructure.md

 * Framework;
 * Configuration and options;
 * Guide for potential contributors and academic researchers;
-* File structure of the app.
+* File structure of the app;
+* Structure of dearscholar.js, the heart of the app.

 ## Current features
 ### Let respondents install DearScholar on their mobile device